Skip to main content

 In realizing a Single View implementation, different external Domain pipelines can be involved.

-This is the reason why, across the Ingestion and Landing phases, even externally defined Domain pipelines can be diplayed to make clear from which data stream the Single View pipeline has been configured.
+This is the reason why, across the Ingestion and Landing phases, even externally defined Domain pipelines can be displayed to make clear from which data stream the Single View pipeline has been configured.

 Given that the same one Domain pipeline can be adopted for obtaining different Single View pipelines, users accessing a Single View pipeline cannot perform play/pause actions on the external Domain pipeline sources, as that action may impact other Single View pipelines present in your runtime Fast Data system.